I am a

 Set yourself up for a career in a growth industry

-A Griffith international tourism and hotel management degree provides you with an understanding of management and business issues and the skills to meet the challenges in achieving sustainable growth of the tourism and hospitality sector.
+A Griffith international tourism and hotel management degree provides you with an understanding of management and business issues.
+It also equips you with the skills and insight to challenge conventions and meet the challenges in achieving sustainable growth of the tourism and hospitality sector.
 You'll be prepared for work in a range of roles, including in hotel and resort groups and the accommodation sector, cruise ships, retail travel and travel marketing, in independent restaurants and internationally recognised chains, with entertainment and leisure providers such as theme parks, with suppliers of goods and services to the hospitality industry, in airlines, and with local, state and federal tourism and regional planning authorities.